Kafeel8686/news_climate_analysis/README.md

 Analysis leverages the NewsCatcher API
 ## https://newscatcherapi.com/ to extract news information.

-## Research Objectives
-The primary goals of this project are to:
+## The primary goals of this project are to:

 Assess the impact of climate events: Examine how severe weather or environmental changes disrupt the transportation of food on roads, railroads, and through seaports.
 Analyze news-driven disruptions: Study how significant news reports related to policy changes, climate impacts, or economic shifts influence food security.